vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

   - name: ESCPOSPrinter.pbmx
     url: /assets/2025-01-28/ESCPOSPrinter.pbmx
 ---
-Peakboard as a platform for any kind of industrial applications is very often used together with other devices.
-Often that's true for huge manufactoring machines or conveyers, but also for simple things like printers.
-Although we already discussed [how to get rid of paper and use e-ink displays](/ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.html), we still often find printed tags, papers, or labels in modern logistic processes.
+In industrial applications, Peakboard Boxes are often connected to other devices.
+This is true for large manufacturing machines and conveyor systems, but also for smaller devices like printers.
+We've discussed how to use Peakboard with [e-ink displays](/ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.html), but we often still find printed tags, papers, and labels in modern logistic processes.
+So in today's article, we will discuss how to integrate a label printer into Peakboard.

-In today's article we will go our first steps and learn how to integrate a label printer.
-In our sample we will use a printer of the SRP-Q300 Series provided by Bixolon.
-Peakboard is based on Microsoft Windows, so it would be obvious to use the Windows driver model interact with a Windows hosted piece of software and a printer.
-We don't do this.
-The main reason is performance.
-Responsiveness is a crucial point in any human to machine interaction.
-So we communicate directly between our Peakboard application and the printer on the basis of direct TCP/IP connection.
-That's by far the fastest and most responiviest way to do it.
+For our example, we'll use an SRP-Q300 series printer from Bixolon.
+Peakboard is based on Microsoft Windows, so it would be obvious to use a Windows driver to communicate with the printer.
+However, we don't do this, because of performance reasons.
+Responsiveness is critical in any human-machine interaction.
+So, our Peakboard application will instead communicate directly with the printer through a TCP/IP connection.
+This is by far the fastest way to communicate.

 In a modern world of label printing, there are mainly two important protocols to by used in that cases.
 One is called ZPL (Zebra Programming Language), the other one is ESC/POS (Epson Standard Code for Point of Sale).
 For our example, the Bixon printer, we will use ESC/POS commands that are encapsulated in some high level commands provided by the POS data source extension.

 ## The extension